 The unstoppable growth of IoT will lead to severe ‘traffic’ challenges.

 The huge amount of data produced by network devices worldwide almost literally causes blockages in the pipelines to the Cloud.
 Almost all data collected by sensors, chips and readers from countless devices are now sent directly to external data storage for processing.
 It is expected that by 2020, 50 billion devices will be connected.
 All of which gather information and exchange it to the Cloud, causing delays and increasing costs.

 Local versus central

-Edge computing will significantly help to reduce cost for organizations while at the same time improve data speed, quality and accuracy.
+Edge computing will significantly help to reduce the cost for organizations while at the same time improve data speed, quality and accuracy.
 The real-time data is processed locally, providing direct feedback/instructions for users on the spot (i.e. car- or weather information).
-As sensitive data is kept close to the data source, edge computing contributes to increase cybersecurity.
+As sensitive data is kept close to the data source, edge computing contributes to increasing cybersecurity.
 Non-sensitive data can be transferred to the Cloud immediately for analysis and storage.

 Big iron versus small iron